 I knew the male gaze would someday fade away, as surely as the headiness of a new shoe purchase does.
 So I wasn’t overly bothered when, in my early 50s, men’s eyes began to go right through me like X-ray vision.
 Much more disconcerting was becoming invisible to other women.
 Now that was unexpected.

-I noticed this for the first time at a Zumba class in my new hometown of Dripping Springs, outside of Austin.
+I noticed this for the first time at a Zumba class when I moved to a new hometown.
 I was trying to make some friends—something I’ve never had trouble doing.
 But many of the women in the class were younger than I am.
 I would hear them chat about teachers they liked at the elementary school, about finding babysitters, about kids who were excelling at swimming or struggling with the birth of a new sibling.
-Since my kids at the time were teenagers, I didn’t have common ground with them, but I’d still try to start conversations—usually about the workout, about the town, about how my kids behaved when they were younger.
+Since my kids were in college, I didn’t have common ground with them, but I’d still try to start conversations—usually about the workout, the town, how my kids behaved when they were younger.
 But my attempts went nowhere.